How to Make Plywood Look Good (10+ Ways in 2023)

 8. Use a Drying Oil

-- Wood finished with minwax tung oil can be periodically refreshed by simply applying another coat
+• Wood finished with Minwax Tung Oil can be periodically refreshed by simply applying another coat

 You can use drying oil to make plywood more visually appealing, but be aware that this is an unconventional method that may not yield the results you desire.

 Since exterior plywood is waterproofed during the manufacturing process, using drying oil on this is essentially pointless, so it’s best to only use drying oil on interior plywood.
-But again, with so many conventional, time-tested ways to improve plywood’s visual appeal available, you should choose any of these before you resort to drying oil specifically to make the plywood look better.

 9. Iron-On Edge Banding